cam48eco/LifeDWH/Readme.md

 Data included in the csv files covers various timespans and geographical scope, dependent on the variables.

 All above mentioned .csv files are stored in relevant directory of this repository [(see here)](https://github.com/cam48eco/LifeDWH/tree/main/data/observations).
 The data are reviewed and updated periodically (at least once per month) manually.
-In case the new observations are detected by research team, the relevant .csv file is updated in the repository.
-In case if the new data source with new data will appear, the new .csv file is created and pushed in the repository.
+In case the new observations are detected by research team in existing data sources, the relevant .csv file is updated in the repository.
+In case if the new flat data source with new data would appear, the new .csv file would be created and pushed into the repository.

 An additional data source is a s_multi_dimension_gmina.csv file with data describing features of each out of 93 communities.
 The file is stored in [separate directory](https://github.com/cam48eco/LifeDWH/tree/main/data/communities).